 Explore the fascinating landscape of the human mind and prepare for a career in human services or further graduate study with a bachelor's degree in psychology.

-The Bachelor of Science in psychology from University of Maryland University College will help you acquire a knowledge base of theory, research, and practice in psychological sciences.
-You'll also hone your quantitative skills, analytical and scientific reasoning, and ability to analyze human behavior.
+The Bachelor of Science in psychology from University of Maryland University College will help prepare you for graduate study or a multitude of careers in the field.
+While acquiring a knowledge base of theory, research, and practice in psychological sciences, you'll hone your quantitative skills, written and oral communication proficiencies, analytical and scientific reasoning, and ability to analyze human behavior.

 This program is also available as a minor.